SAMtoBAM/TLHcrsFinder/README.md

     -ct | --covthreshold    The amount of coverage required for a region to be considered for TLHcrs clustering relative to the number fo telomeres (Default = 0.75)
     -sm | --sizemin     The minimum size of a region passing the coverage threshold to be considered as a potential TLHcrs region (Default: 2000)

+    Multiple assembly specific parameters (if using --al) -b | --bootstraps   Number of bootstrap tests to be performed by mashtree (Default: 1000)

     Optional parameters:
     -w | --window       Number of basepairs for window averaging for coverage (Default: 10) -s | --slide        Number of basepairs for the window to slide for coverage (Default: 5)